Continuum Fractons: Quantization and the Few Body Problem: Introduction

 The rest of the paper is organized as follows: after reviewing the classical framework and setting up canonical quantization (including a discussion on two sources of zero modes) in \cref{sec:recap}, we analyze the two-fracton problem: in \cref{sec:spectrum_transition} we identify a discrete-to-continuous spectral transition controlled by the edge behavior of $K(x)$; in \cref{sec:discrete_spectrum} we formulate the self-adjoint extensions in the limit-circle case and exactly solve a case of the Hamiltonian; in the complementary limit-point regime we develop a semiclassical/WKB construction showing that wavepackets do not reflect but instead pile up at the edges, a picture we develop using a Liouville transform (\cref{sec:liouville_transform}).
 We then turn to three fractons in \cref{sec:three_fractons}, presenting numerics that (i) low-energy states localize along the classical attractor lines while allowing tunneling between sectors related by permutation and (ii) exhibit a finite-size crossover in level spacings consistent with a discrete-to-continuum transition whose apparent threshold drifts toward $\theta_c\!\approx\!2$.
 In \cref{sec:comment_on_many_fracton}, we comment on the relation to Hilbert Space Fragmentation in lattice models, and links to continuum field theory fracton models.
-Appendix~\ref{sec:lattice_models} details a lattice discretization and its induced boundary conditions, and Appendix~\ref{sec:three_fracton_internal_lines} analyzes boundary/matching conditions on internal $K=0$ lines. \cref{app:hexagon_symmetries} looks at the Dihedral symmetry present in the three body problem, and its implications on the quantum spectrum. \cref{app:continuum} further details the link of our fractonic model to field theory models.
+Appendix~\ref{sec:lattice_models} details a lattice discretization and its induced boundary conditions, and Appendix~\ref{sec:three_fracton_internal_lines} analyzes boundary/matching conditions on internal $K=0$ lines. \cref{app:hexagon_symmetries} looks at the Dihedral symmetry present in the three body problem, and its implications on the quantum spectrum, and then the generalization to the symmetries of the $N$ fracton problem, and how to restrict to fermions and bosons. \cref{app:continuum} further details the link of our fractonic model to field theory models.